-BookBench sculptures pop up across Manchester to celebrate a love of reading.
+BookBench sculptures popped up across Manchester to celebrate a love of reading.

 10 July – 10 September 2017

-BookBenches painted with literary designs by Manchester schools and community groups will pop up across Manchester this summer, helping to spark a love of reading across the city.
+BookBenches painted with literary designs by Manchester schools and community groups popped up across Manchester in the summer of 2017, helping to spark a love of reading across the city.

-58 benches shaped like open books will be on display at cultural venues across the city from 10 July until September, as part of the Read Manchester campaign from Manchester City Council and the National Literacy Trust, in partnership with Wild in Art.
+Fifty-eight benches shaped like open books were on display at cultural venues across the city from 10 July until September, as part of the Read Manchester campaign from Manchester City Council and the National Literacy Trust, in partnership with Wild in Art.

-Local families can discover the benches, inspired by the city’s favourite reads, with a special BookBench trail map, which they can pick up from their local library or venue taking part in the project.
-The map can also be downloaded.
+Local families were encouraged to discover the benches, inspired by the city’s favourite reads, with a special BookBench trail map, which they picked up from their local library or venue taking part in the project.

-24 cultural venues across Manchester will host BookBenches as part of the exhibition.
-A cluster of venues in the city centre includes Manchester Cathedral, the Manchester Arndale, the Royal Exchange Theatre and the National Football Museum.
-Outside of the city centre, venues including the National Cycling Centre, the Lowry and Manchester Museum will have BookBenches on display.
-The venues will host their own literacy-themed events, including storytelling sessions and book swaps, throughout the summer.
-There will also be activities and resources at each location for families to complete.
+Twenty-four cultural venues across Manchester hosted BookBenches as part of the exhibition.
+A cluster of venues in the city centre included Manchester Cathedral, the Manchester Arndale, the Royal Exchange Theatre and the National Football Museum.
+Outside of the city centre, the National Cycling Centre, the Lowry and Manchester Museum also had BookBenches on display.
+The venues hosted their own literacy-themed events, including storytelling sessions and book swaps, throughout the summer.

 The BookBench trail was officially opened at a launch event on 5 July.
 Held at the iconic Stoller’s Hall in Manchester, schools, community groups and representatives from local cultural venues gathered together to celebrate the hard work and creativity that has gone into designing and decorating the BookBenches.

-At the end of the trail, the BookBenches are returned to the schools and community groups that created them as a lasting legacy of the project.
+At the end of the trail, the BookBenches were returned to the schools and community groups that created them as a lasting legacy of the project.